Turn Word-of-Mouth Into 40% of Predictable Monthly Revenue: Referral System for $60K–$90K Operators

 At $100K–$120K/month: The Wrong Incentive Trap

-The fix: build a 90-day referral system with automated touchpoints, clear criteria, and referral infrastructure.
-The math shows referral systems deliver 35–45% of revenue at zero acquisition cost vs. $2K–$5K per paid client.
+The fix is to build a 90-day referral system with automated touchpoints, clear criteria, and referral infrastructure.
+When you run the numbers, referral systems consistently deliver 35–45% of revenue at zero acquisition cost, compared to $2K–$5K per paid client.

 Here’s the complete framework for building referral infrastructure.